YotaYota/notes/clean_architecture.md

 ```
 A = no. classes in component / (no. abstract classes + no. interfaces)
 ```

+#### SAP + SDP = DIP for Components

+SDP: dependencies should run in the direction of stability.

+SAP: stability implies abstraction.

+Thus: dependencies shold run in the direction of abstraction.

 #### Relation Between Instability and Abstraction